MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-III-Animal-Plant-Health-Inspection-Service-Department-Agriculture/part-301-Domestic-Quarantine-Notices/subpart-P-Imported-Fire-Ant/subjectgroup-ECFR201fd3fbfd8c986-Quarantine-Regulations/section-301.81-5.md

 (3) Is eligible for interstate movement under all other Federal domestic plant quarantines and regulations applicable to the regulated article.

-(c) An inspector shall issue blank certificates to a person operating under a compliance agreement (in accordance with § 301.81-6 of this subpart) or authorize reproduction of the certificates on shipping containers, or both, as requested by the person operating under the compliance agreement.
+(c) An inspector shall issue blank certificates to a person operating under a compliance agreement (in accordance with § 301.81-6) or authorize reproduction of the certificates on shipping containers, or both, as requested by the person operating under the compliance agreement.
 These certificates may then be completed and used, as needed, for the interstate movement of regulated articles that have met all of the requirements of paragraph (a) of this section.

 (Approved by the Office of Management and Budget under control number 0579-0088)[57 FR 57327, Dec.
 4, 1992, as amended at 59 FR 67133, Dec.
 29, 1994; 59 FR 67609, Dec.
 30, 1994; 66 FR 21052, Apr.
 27, 2001; 75 FR 4240, Jan.
-26, 2010]
+26, 2010; 87 FR 80013, Dec.
+29, 2022]